 Essential Items: 2x Uchigatanas (with the Seppuku Ashes of War), Lord of Blood’s Exultation, White Mask, Rotten Winged Sword Insignia

 The bleed effect might be the most fun players can have in Elden Ring using melee weapons.
 With just a few slashes, enemies instantly lose large chunks of their health by filling up their haemorrhage bar.
 This effect deals damage equal to a percentage of your opponent’s max health points, putting them in danger very quickly.
 A common misconception about this build is that you need to put points into Arcane, but this stat doesn’t scale with Seppuku, the primary Ash of War choice for the Blood Loss Samurai.
-Huge shout outs to YouTuber RageGamingVideos for highlighting this amazing build.
+Huge shout-outs to YouTuber RageGamingVideos for highlighting this amazing build.

 We’ve gone for the Samurai class as it starts with one Uchigatana already.
 To our knowledge, there’s only one other Uchigatana in the game, residing in the Deathtouched Catacombs in Limgrave.
 To take these weapons to new heights, equip them with the Ash of War: Seppuku to drastically increase their attack power while adding blood loss to each attack.

 To amplify this build’s damage output even further, we’re going to need a powerful talisman.
 Head to the Leyndell Catacombs and make your way to the end to fight against Esgar, Priest of Blood.
-Esgar drops the Lord of Blood’s Exultation talisman, increasing your attack power by 20% whenever a nearby player or enemy is inflicted with blood loss.
+Esgar drops the Lord of Blood’s Exultation talisman, increasing your attack power by 20% whenever it inflicts a nearby player or enemy with blood loss.
 This buff is almost always active as Seppuku initiates a temporary bleed effect after use.

 Fire’s deadly sin faith build